 ‘Your word is a lamp for my feet, a light on my path.’
 (Ps 119:105)

-Once you have done the above, even if it is an issue that requires a long-term journey such as counselling, you do not need to dwell on negative emotions or thoughts.
+Once you have done the above, even if it is an issue that requires a long-term journey such as counseling, you do not need to dwell on negative emotions or thoughts.

 Instead, allow God’s Word to feed your perspective.
 I find the Psalms a helpful starting place—the Psalmists acknowledge pain in its reality, but always lead you back to a position of faith in God.